davidclin/bigip-onboarding/README.md

-## Last updated: 10/9/2017
+## Last updated:

-# bigip-onboarding
+# title goes here
-Ansible role to automate onboarding configuration on a BIG-IP.
+Ansible role to automate provisioning tasks on a XYZ.
 The role will configure the following
-* BIG-IP hostname
+* task one
-* BIG-IP SSH Banner text
-* NTP servers
+* task two
-* DNS servers
+* other tasks
-* Configure VLAN's and Self-IPs

 ## Requirements
 * This role requires Ansible 2.4